bobbyblues/pyslidebar/README.md

 Configuration:

- - typewriter: true or false to enable or disable the typewriter module
+ - enabled: true or false to enable or disable the typewriter module

 Known bugs: